Mohamed Bouazizi: Self-immolation and aftermath

 According to friends and family, local police officers had been targeting and mistreating Bouazizi since his childhood, regularly confiscating his produce cart; Bouazizi, having no other way to make a living, continued working as a street vendor.
 Ostensibly, he was targeted because he lacked a vendor's permit, but whether he even required one was initially unclear: Rania Abouzeid of Time claimed that street vending was outright illegal in Tunisia, while The Guardian reporter Peter Beaumont claimed that Bouazizi had attempted to secure a permit but was refused.
 Following his death, it was confirmed by then-head of the Sidi Bouzid State Office for Employment and Independent Work Hamdi Lazhar that no permit is required to sell from a cart.
 As a result, police were accused by two of Bouazizi's sisters of attempting to extort him, leaving him ultimately unable to pay the bribes necessary to allow his street vending to continue.
 In an interview with Reuters, one of the sisters stated: "What kind of repression do you imagine it takes for a young man to do this?
 A man who has to feed his family by buying goods on credit when they fine him ... and take his goods.
 In Sidi Bouzid, those with no connections and no money for bribes are humiliated and insulted and not allowed to live."

 On the evening of 16 December 2010, he took on approximately in debt in order to acquire the produce he was to sell the following day.
-The following morning on 17 December, he started his workday at 8 a.m.
+The following morning on 17 December 2010, he started his workday at 8 a.m.
 Just after 10:30 a.m., the police began to harass him.
-The details of the events were disputed: Bouazizi's family alleged that he was publicly humiliated and slapped in the face by female police officer Faida Hamdi, who allegedly spat at him before toppling his cart and confiscating his electronic scales.
+The details of the events were disputed: Bouazizi's family alleged that he was publicly humiliated and slapped in the face by police officer Faida Hamdi, who allegedly spat at him before toppling his cart and confiscating his electronic scales.
 It was also claimed that she made a slur against his deceased father; her gender, according to his family, made his humiliation worse.
 Hamdi and her brother disputed this, maintaining that she did not slap Bouazizi or otherwise mistreat him, and an unnamed eyewitness likewise said to Asharq Al-Awsat that they did not see her slap Bouazizi.
 Hamdi did admit, however, that her colleagues may have kicked and beaten him after confiscating his fruit cart.

-Angered by the confrontation, Bouazizi went to the governor's office to complain and demand the return of his scales.
+Following the confrontation, Bouazizi went to the governor's office to complain and demand the return of his scales.
 The governor refused to see or listen to him, even after Bouazizi was quoted as saying, "If you don't see me, I'll burn myself."
 Bouazizi then acquired a can of gasoline from a nearby gas station and returned to the governor's office.
 At 11:30 a.m., less than an hour after the altercation, Bouazizi stood outside the office in the middle of traffic and shouted, "How do you expect me to make a living?" before dousing himself and igniting himself with a match.